-The GB CMA acknowledges that Indigenous Australians were the first people on this land.
+The GB CMA acknowledges that Aboriginal and Torres Strait Islander were the first people on this land.

-GB CMA acknowledges the Yorta Yorta people and Taungurung people as the Traditional Owners of the lands where our business is conducted.
+GB CMA acknowledges the Yorta Yorta peoples and Taungurung peoples as the Traditional Owners of the lands where our business is conducted.

 We pay respects to their Elders past and present, and recognise their continuing obligations, rights and responsibilities to access and care for traditional lands and waters.

-GB CMA has a long-standing relationship with the Corporations that represent Traditional Owners - Yorta Yorta Nation Aboriginal Corporation (YYNAC) and Taungurung Clans Aboriginal Corporation (TCAC).
+GB CMA has a long-standing relationship with the Corporations that represent Traditional Owners - Yorta Yorta Nation Aboriginal Corporation (YYNAC) and Taungurung Land and Waters Council (TLWC).

-YYNAC represents 8 different clan groups, where the Yorta Yorta language is spoken by all of the Yorta Yorta Clans, including the Kailtheban, Wollithiga, Moira, Ulupna, Bangerang, Kwat Kwat, Yalaba Yalaba and Ngurai-illiamwurrung clans.
-Yorta Yorta Country takes in towns from Cohuna to a point west of Albury/ Wodonga and includes Echuca, Shepparton/Mooroopna, Murchison, Euroa, Benalla Wangaratta, Rutherglen Corowa and extends north to near Deniliquin in NSW.
+YYNAC represents 8 different clan groups, where the Yorta Yorta language is spoken by all the Yorta Yorta Clans, including the Kailtheban, Wollithiga, Moira, Ulupna, Bangerang, Kwat Kwat, Yalaba Yalaba and Ngurai-illiamwurrung clans.
+Yorta Yorta Country takes in towns from Cohuna to a point west of Albury/ Wodonga and includes Echuca, Shepparton/ Mooroopna, Murchison, Euroa, Benalla Wangaratta, Rutherglen Corowa and extends north to near Deniliguin in NSW.

-TCAC represents the interests of the 15 different clan groups of Taungurung; Budhera-Bulok, Leuk-Yilam, Mum-Mum-Yilam, NaterrakBulok, Nira-Bulok, Waring-Yilam-Bulok, Yaran-Yilam-Bulok, Yiran-Yilam-Bulok, Yawang-Yilam-Bulok, Benbendore-Balluk, Gunung-Yellam, Ngurai-Ilaam-Balluk, Tenbringnellams, Walledriggers, and Warrinillum.
+TLWC represents the interests of the 15 different clan groups of Taungurung; Budhera-Bulok, Leuk-Yilam, Mum-Mum-Yilam, NaterrakBulok, Nira-Bulok, Waring-Yilam-Bulok, Yaran-Yilam-Bulok, Yiran-Yilam-Bulok, Yawang-Yilam-Bulok, Benbendore-Balluk, Gunung-Yellam, Ngurai-Ilaam-Balluk, Tenbringnellams, Walledriggers, and Warrinillum.

-The Taungurung (Daung wurrung) people occupy much of central Victoria.
+The Taungurung (Daung wurrung) peoples occupy much of central Victoria.
 Taungurung Country encompasses the area between the upper reaches of the Goulburn River and its tributaries north of the Dividing Range.
 From the Campaspe River in the west, eastwards to the Great Dividing Range, the Ovens River in the north and south to the top of the Great Dividing Range.
 Boundaries with adjoining Aboriginal tribes are respected in accordance with traditional laws.

-GB CMA also acknowledges Aboriginal people - who as a result of dispossession, protection and assimilation policies of the day - were forcibly removed to missions and reserves on Yorta Yorta and Taungurung Country.
+GB CMA also acknowledges Aboriginal peoples - who because of dispossession, protection and assimilation policies of the day - were forcibly removed to missions and reserves on Yorta Yorta and Taungurung Country.
 Many of these people over generations have come to regard Yorta Yorta and Taungurung Country as home.

-Today the lands on which our business is conducted are home to a diverse population of Indigenous, Aboriginal, Torres Strait Islanders and other Australians.
-This Reconciliation Action Plan is focused on building respect, relationships and opportunity within our organisation, and where we can, influence more broadly.
+Today the lands on which our business is conducted are home to a diverse population of Aboriginal, Torres Strait Islanders and other Australians.
+This Reconciliation Action Plan is focused on building respect, relationships and opportunities within our organisation, and where we can influence more broadly.